Griefed/ServerPackCreator/README.md

 - Automatically create zip-archive of the created serverpack with a configurable filename alongside unpacked serverpack
     - Make creation of archive optional

 Supporting Fabric or any other modloader is not planned.
 Feel free to fork and do whatever you want with this software.
-It's MIT License for a reason.iHi
+It's MIT License for a reason.